 - Put chicken thighs back into pan tucking them into the rice and top with sausage

-- Place lid on pot and place in oven for 40 minutes or until all liquid has cooked into the rice
+- Place lid on pot and place in oven at 350 degrees for 40 minutes or until all liquid has cooked into the rice

 I know the steps may seem like a lot.
 My cook with me video on Youtube shows you just how easy the steps are.
 Take a look!